Software Activation – The Good, The Bad and the Modern12th May 2021

 The Basics of 10Duke Licensing

-10Duke is a cloud-based licensing solution that allows you to configure, issue and manage the licenses you sell to your customers.
-It can be used by any person or company that is writing, publishing and providing access to software applications on specific licensed terms.
+10Duke Enterprise is a cloud-based licensing solution that allows you to configure, issue and manage the licenses you sell to your customers.
+It can be used by any company that is writing, publishing and providing access to software applications on specific licensed terms.

 We use the term ‘control access’ rather than ‘sell’ deliberately.
 When software is licensed it doesn’t mean that it has necessarily been sold.
-Software can be provided free of charge, but access to it still may need to be controlled in some way.
+Software can be provided free of charge, but access to it still may need to be controlled in some way (think a free trial, for example).
 10Duke allows you to license your software, regardless of whether or not you are selling it or providing it at no cost.

 If your requirements are not identical to the scenarios outlined below, don’t worry.
 The 10Duke solution is very flexible and can most likely support your requirements.
 Please get in touch and we’d be happy to discuss your requirements in more detail.

-There are 4 main components to the 10Duke solution:
+There are a few main components to the 10Duke solution: